bract/bract.core/docs/index.md

-# bract.core documentation
+# bract.core

-This page is about _bract.core_ only.
-Refer [Bract documentation](https://bract.github.io/about.html#how-it-works) for the fundamental concepts in Bract.
+This documentation is for the _bract.core_ module.
+Refer [Bract documentation](https://bract.github.io/about.html) for overall Bract documentation.

+Leiningen coordinates: `[bract/bract.core "0.3.1"]`

 ## Keys